oslabs-beta/qevlar/README.md

 npm run qevlar
 ```

-2. To manually customize config, edit the relevant fields in `qevlarConfig.json`.
+2. To manually customize config, edit the relevant fields in `qevlarConfig.json` located in `node_modules/qevlar`.
 It's initialized as:

 ```
 {